Market overhang: Recent examples of overhang

 In June 1999 - Nortel declared a voice over IP strategy, while Cisco and its newly acquired Selcius Systems IP PBX were starting to gain traction.
 Nortel was a leader in enterprise PBXs and made this announcement to retain the loyalty of their enormous installed base and to slow down the adoption of the IP PBX product category.
 Nortel overhung the IP PBX market, announcing products 12 months or more before their availability.

-In June 2006 - Microsoft entered the IP Telephony market with PowerPoint.
+In June 2006 - Microsoft entered the IP Telephony market with Office Communicator.
 Here the collection of products and related applications in adjacent markets combined with announcements of as-yet-not-available products, attempt to overhang the IP PBX market, slowing down the growth of the market, forcing the players to consider the implications and adjust, encouraging customers to think about what Microsoft can bring to the market, giving Microsoft engineering the time to catch up with product.